Michelle Conceison

 Michelle Conceison holds a BA in English and Ethical Philosophy from Tufts University and a Masters of Business Administration (MBA) from Simmons University, both in Boston.
 At MTSU, Conceison instructs courses including Artist Management, Marketing of Recordings, Concert Promotion & Touring, Survey of the Recording Industry and Music Entrepreneurship & Strategic Planning for the Arts.
 Prior to MTSU, she taught graduate and undergraduate level music business and arts administration at Northeastern University, marketing and brand management in the MBA program at Simmons University, Advertising in the Experimental College at Tufts University, and she was a Graduate Assistant in Creative Writing at the University of California at Berkeley.

-She is a practicing Artist Manager, operating Market Monkeys, an integrated marketing and artist management company she founded in 2004.
-Market Monkeys specializes in managing international singer-songwriters and bands in folk, bluegrass, Americana, and roots music.
+She is a practicing Artist Manager, operating Mmgt, an integrated marketing and artist management company she founded in 2004 to manage international singer-songwriters and bands in folk, bluegrass, Americana, and roots music.
 Conceison has managed artists and songwriters who have been nominated for GRAMMY Awards and International Folk Music Awards, and won JUNO Awards, East Coast Music Awards, International Bluegrass Music Awards, and many other prestigious music industry awards.
 She has had artists’ albums and singles top radio and sales charts while teaching students how to manage artists and market music.
 She’s had artists sellout world tours while teaching students to promote concerts.

-Currently, Conceison serves as Secretary of the board of the International Bluegrass Music Association.
-She is also the Chair of that organization’s Task Force on Diversity, Equity and Inclusion.
-She is Co-Chair of the Nashville Chapter of Women In Music.
-She serves as Programming Manager for Folk Alliance International, an organization for which she served on the board for 9 years and is a past-President.
+Conceison is the Global Chair of Mentorship for Women In Music, and was co-founder of the Nashville chapter.
+She recently served as Secretary of the board of the International Bluegrass Music Association, and was the Chair of that organization’s Task Force on Diversity, Equity and Inclusion.
+She assists with programming and research for Folk Alliance International, an organization for which she served on the board for 9 years and is a past-President and former Programming Manager.
 In 2017, she won the Spirit of Folk Award, “presented annually to honor and celebrate people and organizations actively involved in the preservation, presentation, and promotion of folk music through their creative work, community building, and demonstrated leadership.”
-She is also a member of Leadership Bluegrass Class of 2019.
+She is a member of Leadership Music Class of 2024 and Leadership Bluegrass Class of 2019.

 Prior to music, Conceison worked in advertising in San Francisco, Boston, Chicago, and New York.
 She worked with major brands including AT&T, Bank of America, General Motors, Saturn, Sirius/XM, and Musician’s Friend (Guitar Center).
 She bought some of the first search keywords Google sold in 1999 while working in San Francisco.
 Later, as Vice President Director of Media, Conceison built and led Search practices at leading agencies Arnold/MPG/Media Contacts and Digitas in Boston and Starcom Worldwide in Chicago.
 She managed teams through startup, consolidation and rampant growth that formed the Search and Social Media landscape, and has been involved in many innovations that shaped the digital media industry as it is today.